se7enxweb/exponential/README.md

 Share eZ Publish!
 Telegram Community Support Chat [https://t.me/ezpublish](https://t.me/ezpublish)

+# How to contribute new features and bugfixes into eZ Publish

+Everyone is encouraged to [contribute](CONTRIBUTING.md) to the development of new features and bugfixes for eZ Publish 6.

 # Donate and make a support subscription.
-Help fund eZ Publish
+## Help fund eZ Publish!

 You can support this project and it's community by making a donation of what ever size donation you feel willing to give to the project.

 If we have helped you and you would like to support the project with a subscription of financial support you may.
 This is what helps us deliver more new features and improvements to the software.
 Support eZ Publish with a subscription today!

-A wide range of donation options avaialble at [sponsor.se7enx.com/](https://sponsor.se7enx.com/), [paypal.com/paypalme/7xweb](https://www.paypal.com/paypalme/7xweb) and [github.com/sponsors/se7enxweb](https://github.com/sponsors/se7enxweb)
+A wide range of donation options avaialble at [sponsor.se7enx.com](https://sponsor.se7enx.com), [paypal.com/paypalme/7xweb](https://www.paypal.com/paypalme/7xweb) and [github.com/sponsors/se7enxweb](https://github.com/sponsors/se7enxweb)

 # What is eZ Platform?